 The Golden Gate Bridge is an iconic San Francisco landmark.
-This 1.7-mile long suspension bridge connects San Francisco and Marin Counties, two of the most beautiful counties in California.
-This means there are ample Golden Gate bridge viewpoints from either side and even more spectacularly from on the Bridge itself!
-Let’s explore some of the best places to see the Golden Gate Bridge.
+This 1.7-mile-long suspension bridge connects San Francisco and Marin Counties, two of the most beautiful counties in California.
+This means there are ample Golden Gate Bridge viewpoints from either side and even more spectacularly from the Bridge itself!
+I’ve lived in the San Francisco Bay Area, and San Francisco proper, for the majority of my life.
+Yet, I still get chills every time I catch a new vantage point of the Golden Gate.
+In this post, I’ll share with you some of the typical best places to see the Golden Gate Bridge as well as some of my favorite hidden gems.

 - The unique color of the Golden Gate Bridge is called “International Orange”